Joan Ferguson (Wentworth): Season 5

 Joan is put in the isolation unit of Wentworth following Bea's death.
 She is then released into the general population at the same time as Allie comes back from the hospital following her overdose.
 In the exercise yard, Allie and a number of different inmates attack Joan.
-Joan fights back and proves victorious, snapping an inmates arm and strangling Allie just as she had done to Jess, scaring the other inmates.
+Joan fights back and proves victorious, taking on all her attackers, snapping an inmates arm and strangling Allie just as she had done to Jess, scaring the other inmates.
 She believes that Vera was trying to help Bea kill her and conveys this to her lawyer, Jake and Vera herself.
 Since this is true, Vera makes it appear that Bea had used another officer's card to escape and kill Joan, infuriating her.

 When Franky Doyle returns to Wentworth, she meets with Joan and believes that Ferguson framed her for Mike Penisi's murder, since the gun Shane was going to use on Nils Jesper was the one that Mike was shot with.
 This causes a confrontation in the cafeteria as well as Franky asking Vera to find out who killed Nils Jesper.
 Joan puts on the teal uniform again in this episode and makes it her goal to have Vera brought down in her job and in her emotional life.

 Joan lets Top Dog Kaz Proctor know of the drug conduit Tina is using.
 When Kaz shuts down the drug trade, Joan gains partnership with her crew as well as 'the Boys' when she promises to find a new drug conduit.
 With Jake Stewart on her side, the women are supplied with more and more drugs, putting a strain on Kaz Proctor's leadership.

 Joan focuses on becoming Top Dog and using the position to take down Vera.
 She has Jake become closer to Vera, moving in with him and throwing her a birthday party, and also makes him have sex with the prison nurse, Mrs Radcliffe.
 She uses this incident to blackmail the nurse into sabotaging Lucy Gambaro's dentist appointment.
 As she puts new prisoner Iman into Lucy's orbit and manipulates Lucy into attempting to rape Iman, Kaz Proctor loses support as she refuses to use violence to punish Lucy.
 Joan cuts out Lucy Gambaro's tongue and has Jake put it in a gift box to give it to Vera as her birthday present.
 This new move gains the support and fear of the prison inmates, who elect her as the new top dog.